Duality Preserving Gray Maps for Codes over Rings: Duality Preserving Bases

-\begin{example} We return to Example \ref{m22}.
-Since $\psi$ conjugated with any other involution is $\psi$, applying Proposition \ref{prop_TOB} to a $\psi$-pseudo-self-dual basis will produce a $\psi$-pseudo-self-dual basis.
-Similarly, $\tau$ conjugated $\tau$ or $\psi$ is $\tau$, applying Proposition \ref{prop_TOB} in these cases will only produce a $\tau$-pseudo-self-dual basis from $\tau$-pseudo-self-dual basis.
+\begin{example} In Example \ref{m22b}, a full analysis is given of $\sigma$-pseudo-self-dual bases on $M_2(\F_2)$.
+Here we refer to that example.
+Since $\psi$ conjugated with any involution is $\psi$, applying Proposition \ref{prop_TOB} to a $\psi$-pseudo-self-dual basis will produce a $\psi$-pseudo-self-dual basis.
+Similarly, $\tau$ conjugated with $\tau$ or $\psi$ is $\tau$, applying Proposition \ref{prop_TOB} in these cases will only produce a $\tau$-pseudo-self-dual basis from $\tau$-pseudo-self-dual basis.
 More interestingly though, $(\tau\theta)\tau(\tau\theta)=\tau\theta^2$.
 Now if we apply Proposition \ref{prop_TOB} with the involution $\tau\theta$ to a $\tau$-pseudo-self-dual basis, we obtain a $\tau\theta^2$-pseudo-self-dual basis.
 Similarly, $(\tau\theta^2)\tau(\tau\theta^2)=\tau\theta$.
 If we apply Proposition \ref{prop_TOB} with the involution $\tau\theta^2$ to a $\tau$-pseudo-self-dual basis, we obtain a $\tau\theta$-pseudo-self-dual basis.
 This explains why there are the same number of $\tau$, $\tau\theta$ and $\tau\theta^2$ pseudo-self-dual bases. \end{example}